 Design Disco organizes programs for high school students to explore design through studio work, lectures, workshops, and ﬁeld trips.
 The non-proﬁt organization, which was founded by two ARCHIP students during their studies, is run by young architects and design students from diverse backgrounds in architecture, landscape architecture, graphic design, architecture theory, product design, and web design.

-Kasimir, ARCHIP's student and one of the Dot Collective founders explains the network's mission:
+The Dot Collective used to be a collaborative network founded by ARCHIP students.
+Kasimir, ARCHIP's student and one of the Dot Collective founders explained what the network's mission was: